 # Liquid Markup

-Liquid is written with very specific requirements:
+Liquid is designed with very specific requirements:

 # Why use Liquid?

-# What does Liquid look like?
+# How does Liquid look?

 <ul id="products">